(Last update December, 2017)

 LOW DOCK LAUNCHES

 (Including rocky shores and boat ramps with steep drop-offs)

 These seem to frighten a lot of people, but can sometimes really be easier than beach launches.
-By a LOW dock launch I mean where the dock (or ledge or rock) is within a few inches of the top of your kayak cockpit coaming.
+By a LOW dock launch we mean where the dock (or ledge or rock) is within a few inches of the top of your kayak cockpit coaming.
 Turn the boat so it is parallel to the dock or shore.
 Sit down on the dock or rocks so you are facing the front of the boat.
 Place your paddle behind you so that one blade is on the dock or rocks and the center of the paddle shaft is behind the cockpit coaming and the far blade hovers just above the water.
 With your outside hand grab the paddle shaft and cockpit coaming on the far side of the seat.
 Place your other hand on the dock.
-Then quickly shift your weight out over and into the seat.
+Then quickly shift your weight out over and lower your buns into the seat.
 Once settled pull in your legs, grab your paddle and move out.
 It helps if you have a friend or two who can hold the boat steady so it doesn’t drift out on you.
 Or if you have a friend already on the water they can position their boat on the outside of yours to stop the drift way from the dock.
 Above all you must move smoothly and relatively quickly.

 HIGH DOCK LAUNCHES